-Global Education & Career Development (GECD) guides all students as they explore and prepare for careers, global opportunities and health professions.
+Career Advising & Professional Development guides all students as they explore and prepare for careers, global opportunities and health professions.

-Whether you are planning your career, seeking a global experience, searching for an internship or job, or applying to graduate or professional school, GECD is here to help.
-Many services are available for alumni and postdoctoral scholars.
+Whether you are planning your career, seeking a global experience, searching for an internship or job, or applying to graduate or professional school, CAPD is here to help.
+Many services are available for alumni and postdocs.

 GECD Mission and Vision

 GECD seeks to empower MIT students and alumni to achieve lifelong success through seamless access to transformative global experiences, comprehensive and holistic career services, and mutually beneficial connections with employers and with graduate and professional schools.

 Our goal is to engage students and alumni in self-discovery to craft lives that are intellectually challenging, personally enriching, and of service to the world.

 Melanie leads and oversees Career Advising & Professional Development , including Career Services, Global Education, and Prehealth Advising.
 Responds to media requests and provides leadership to DUE Global Theme Team.
 She has a Master of Education from Mississippi State University and a Bachelor of Business Administration from the University of Maryland.
 Her experience includes over 20 years in Higher Education, mainly in Career Services, with prior work in Human Resources, U.S. Government, and Consulting.

 Josh provides technology support to Career Advising & Professional Development projects.
 He formerly worked at Boston Beer Company

 Nyasha assists with event logistics and marketing.
 She also manages WGECD, an imaginary office-wide radio station.
 She is currently pursuing a degree in Computer Science.